 Confused about how to use dry shampoo?
 I get it.
 People rave about how amazing it is, but unless you’re using it right it seems to be pointless or just weighs your hair down.

-Chances are, you’ve been using it off and on for years but have you really understood the best way to use it?
+Chances are, you’ve been using it off and on for years.
+But have you really understood the best way to use it?
 Does your hair feel clean and fresh or just overloaded with product, greasy and heavy.
 Or worse, do you end up with chalk white roots?

 I used to think that I knew the right way to use it until I talked to my hairstylist (the lovely Jenna from Cajah Salon)!
 I told her how I used it every once in a while but it didn’t work for my hair.